vmware/vic/doc/user_doc/vic_installation/networks.md

 ## vSphere Management Network ##

 The network for communication between the virtual container host and vCenter Server and ESXi hosts.
-This network also serves as a tether within container VMs for communication with the virtual container host.
+Container VMs use this network to communicate with the virtual container host.

+**IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the virtual container host, always use a secure network for the management network.
+Ideally, use separate networks for the management network and the container network.

 You define the management network by setting the `management-network` option when you run `vic-machine create`.
 For  more detailed information about management networks, see the section on the `management-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#management-network).

  ![vSphere Management Network](graphics/vch-management-net.png)

-## Docker Management Endpoint Network ##
+## Client Network ##

-Connects virtual container hosts to Docker clients and isolates the Docker endpoints from the external network.
+Connects the virtual container host endpoint VM to Docker clients and isolates the Docker endpoints from the external network.

 You define the Docker management endpoint network by setting the `client-network` option when you run `vic-machine create`.
 For  more detailed information about Docker management endpoint networks, see the section on the `client-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#client-network).